GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is an amazing commonality in the types of difficulties you run into.
-In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
+> ### Since 1954, the raw speed of computers, as measured by the time it takes to do an addition, increased by a factor of 10,000.
+That means an algorithm that once took 10 minutes to perform can now be done 15 times a second.
 >
-> ~ *Bill Gates*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts